 The CISSCAL menu bar contains several pull-down menus.
-The menu buttons are labeled "File," "Image," "Tools," "Log Options," and "Batch Mode."
+The menu buttons are labeled "File," "Image," "Tools," "Options," and "Batch Mode."
 Below the menu bar is a text window which logs to the GUI any messages generated by CISSCAL.
-Various logging options can be adjusted by the user from the "Log Options" menu item, as discussed below.
+Image label display and output logging options can be adjusted from the "Options" menu, as discussed below.
 To the right of the log window is a list of calibration options to be set by the user.
 These options are executed in the order listed, and can be toggled on and off using the buttons in the "On/Off" column.
 The calibration options follow the steps described in Section 4.2, namely:

 - LUT conversion

 - Bitweight correction

-- Subtract bias

-- Remove 2-Hz noise
+- Subtract bias/Remove 2-Hz noise

 - Subtract dark

 - A-B pixel pairs

 - Linearize

 - Flatfield

 - Convert DN to flux

 - Correction factors

 - Geometric correction